-Course level Competencies that will be developed • Acquire knowledge and develop the mindset that is essential to study at the 100-level courses Institute, irrespective of school or department. • Acquire basic knowledge, receive education, and develop linguistic skills that are generally required at the student's affiliated school and department.
-200-level courses • Develop the creativity and imagination based on the student's field of expertise. • (+) Understand the relationship between required courses and acquire specialized Bachelor's knowledge using the English language.
-Degree • Acquire knowledge, receive education, and develop linguistic and expressive Program skills that are required at the student's school or department.
-300-level courses • Acquire knowledge related to the student's field of expertise and in other fields of study. • (+) In addition to the major, acquire basic knowledge of a minor field in a systematic manner.
-400 11 • Acquire a deep understanding and knowledge of the major field in English.
-400-level courses • Receive education essential for graduate students.
+Course level Competencies that will be developed Target • Acquire knowledge and develop the mindset that is essential to study at the Institute, irrespective of school or department.
+Acquire basic knowledge, receive education, and develop linguistic skills that are generally required at the student's affiliated school and department.
+200-level courses Develop the creativity and imagination based on the student's field of expertise.
+Bachelor's • (+) Understand the relationship between required courses and acquire specialized Degree knowledge using the English language.
+Program Acquire knowledge, receive education, and develop linguistic and expressive 300-level courses skills that are required at the student's school or department.
+Acquire knowledge related to the student's field of expertise and in other fields of study.

-Master's

-500-level courses Acquire a deep understanding and knowledge of fields related to the major as well as in other fields of study in English. (+) In addition to the major, acquire specialized knowledge of a minor field in a systematic manner.
-Degree
+(+) In addition to the major, acquire basic knowledge of a minor field in a systematic manner.
+400-level courses Acquire a deep understanding and knowledge of the major field in English.
+Receive education essential for graduate students.
+Master's Degree 500-level courses Acquire a deep understanding and knowledge of fields related to the major as well as in other fields of study in English. (+) In addition to the major, acquire specialized knowledge of a minor field in a systematic manner.
+Program Professional Master's Degree Program 600-level courses Carry out research on advanced topics in specialized fields and present findings in an international stage.
+Acquire skills to form research questions.
+Doctoral Degree Program

-Program

-Professional

-Master's

-Degree

-Program

-• Carry out research on advanced topics in specialized fields and present findings Doctoral

-600-level courses in an international stage.
-Degree

-• Acquire skills to form research questions.
-Program